erlang/erlang-org/_posts/2022-04-20-faster-rand.md

     short jne L2271
 ```
 Above was a test if `{x,0}` is a small integer and if not
-the fallback at `L1816` is called to handle any term.
+the fallback at `L2271` is called to handle any term.

-Here follows the machine code shift left, Erlang `bsl 32`,
+Then follows the machine code shift left, Erlang `bsl 32`,
-x86 `sar rax 32`, and a skip over the fallback code.
+x86 `sar rax 32`, and a skip over the fallback code:
 ```
     mov rax, rsi
     sar rax, 32